SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    1. A 100 bytes **file** header
    2. A B+Tree internal page storing the page number of the root pages of `sqlite_master` and `sqlite_temp_master`

+      > I think the note here is wrong, the page 1 will be the root page of
+      > `sqlite_master`, it can be a internal table page or leaf table page
+      > depending on the number of entries stored in it.

    3. Reserved space

+      The size of the reserved region is determined by the one-byte unsigned integer found at an offset of 20 into the database file header.
+The size of the reserved region is usually zero.

 2. The first page, and tables `sqlite_master` and `sqlite_temp_master` are the metadata that SQLite uses.